 Sharing information leads to better collaboration

 Workforce planning is typically housed in a series of spreadsheets and overseen by one (or two) members of the operations team.
-The data often becomes stale as it’s a pain to maintain, and the lack of collaborative tools leads to workforce data being siloed off.
+The data often becomes stale as it’s difficult to maintain, and the lack of collaboration leads to workforce data being siloed off.

 Operations team – The operations team is using workforce data and analytics to build stronger project teams based on experience and skills, manage project delays and the impact they have on the project pipeline, and allocate resources more effectively with utilization oversight.